top of page

 For nationwide programs, build a carrier strategy early (including certifications, SIM strategy, and contingency for coverage gaps).
 Carrier tooling like Verizon ThingSpace and AT&T Control Center can help at scale, but you should model operational dependencies.

-Ellenex cellular products comes with dual mode modems, enables easy switching between NB IoT and Cat M1.
-Therefore, it is not a huge risk for our clients if they select a wrong option for their application.
-With a firmware update we can switch the LTE-M devices to NB IoT and vice versa.
+Ellenex cellular products come with dual-mode modems, enabling easy switching between NB-IoT and Cat-M1.
+Therefore, it is not a huge risk for our clients if they select the wrong option for their application.
+With a firmware update, we can switch the LTE-M devices to NB-IoT and vice versa.

 LPWAN ellenex Logo 2026 w.PNG